nhn/socket.io-client-unity3d/CONTRIBUTING.md

 ### Getting started
 Make sure you have a [GitHub](https://github.com/) account.

-- Fork, clone, add upstream to the Haste framework repository.
+- Fork, clone, add upstream to the Socket.io-Client-Unity3D framework repository.
 See [Fork a repo](https://help.github.com/articles/fork-a-repo) for more detailed instructions or follow the instructions below.

 - Fork by clicking _Fork_ on https://github.com/nhnent/socket.io-client-unity3d
 - Clone your fork locally.